chhagedorn/jdk/_posts/2023-05-05-assertion-predicates.md

 ---

-_Assertion Predicates_ are a specific kind of predicates found in the C2 compiler that accompany _Hoisted Predicates_ created during Loop Predication.
+_Assertion Predicates_ are a specific kind of predicates found in the C2 compiler that accompany _Hoisted Predicates_ created during _Loop Predication_.
 Their only purpose is to make sure that the C2 IR is in a consistent state.
 Compared to Hoisted Predicates, they do not represent a required check that needs to be executed during runtime to ensure correctness.
 They could be removed after the loop optimization phases - hence the name "Assertion Predicates".
 But if Assertion Predicates are not required at runtime, why do we need them anyway?
 The reason is found in the very nature of the C2 IR.

-There are other kinds of predicates which I will not cover in this blog article but in a future one.
-Before [the overall predicate renaming](https://bugs.openjdk.org/browse/JDK-8305634), Assertion Predicates have been known as _Skeleton Predicates_.
+There are other kinds of predicate which I will not cover in this blog article but possibly in a future one.
+Important to note here is that before [the overall predicate renaming](https://bugs.openjdk.org/browse/JDK-8305634), Assertion Predicates have been known as _Skeleton Predicates_.

 # Background